6 Common Lawn Diseases

 dog-spot

-Symptoms: When your pet urinates on your lawn, it can cause the grass to burn out and yellowish dead spots will appear due to the high levels of nitrogen in their urine.
-It’s worse with female dogs because they typically have stronger urine, and they usually revisit the same spots, but this happens with male dogs as well.
+• Symptoms: When your pet urinates on your lawn, it can cause the grass to burn out, and yellowish dead spots will appear due to the high nitrogen levels in their urine.
+It’s worse with female dogs because they typically have more potent urine and usually revisit the same spots, but this also happens with male dogs.

 Get a Free Estimate